Exploring the Benefits of the Selva de Urundel Project

 Training

 We believe that the only way to grow and achieve our goals is through continuous learning.
-Workshops and training sessions are a regular practice, both for the project team and the local communities.
-Additionally, we promote active participation by integrating neighboring populations into the project area, working together to find solutions to daily challenges, and inviting them to be part of this ongoing learning process.
+Workshops and training sessions are a regular practice.

 We were invited to participate in Urundel's end-of-year event.
 It was a wonderful opportunity for the project team to interact with the children of Urundel.